jwan0714/PFR-MicroPortal-Documentation/usage.md

 You can review the output in the results and work directory.
 This pipeline can be used as a reference in the pipeline usage guide.
 ### Pipeline configuration
-nf-core [pipeline configuration guide](https://nf-co.re/usage/configuration) has the details of how to configure Nextflow to work on your system
+nf-core [pipeline configuration guide](https://nf-co.re/usage/configuration) has the details of how to configure Nextflow to work on your system.
 ### Reference genomes
 By default, the pipeline uses [iGenomes](https://github.com/nf-core/rnaseq/blob/master/conf/igenomes.config) references.
 To run the pipeline, you must specify which to use with the --genome flag.
 You can use your own reference files if they are not part of the iGenomes resource.
 Create name.config file in /nf-core-rnaseq-1.4.2/configs directory, the syntax for this .config file is as follows: